 Fast forward to today, there are some 124 manufacturers that produce a wide range of water softeners.
 So, how do you determine which one is the best water softener for your home and family?

-Below we have reviewed 10 systems that will solve your hard water problems.
+Below you can check some of the top water softener reviews of this year that will solve your hard water problems.
 Because some will do it much better than others, we have ranked and rated them.

 If you are in a hurry, check out our top choice below.